d28601581/Assignment-1/README.md

   Each page will have a menu screen so you can jump from one page to another without typing the links over and over

-  When commiting all messages should be in the format Name, Commit ##: Description
+  When commiting all messages should be in the format of Name, Commit ##: Description